wylee/django-local-settings/README.md

 - How to ensure local (and esp. secret) settings don't get added to version control

 One common approach is to create a local settings template module with dummy/default values.
-When new developers start working on a project, they copy this file (e.g. local_settings.py.template => local_settings.py), which is typically excluded from version control.
+When new developers start working on a project, they copy this file (e.g., `local_settings.py.template => local_settings.py`), which is typically excluded from version control.
 This approach at least identifies which settings are local, but it's not very convenient with regard to setting values and ensuring those values are valid.
-Also, instead of giving you a friendly heads-up when you forget to set local setting, it barfs out an exception.
+Also, instead of giving you a friendly heads-up when you forget to set a local setting, it barfs out an exception.

-This package takes the approach that there will be only one settings *module* per project in the standard location: {project}.settings.
+This package takes the approach that there will be only one settings *module* per project in the standard location: `{project}.settings`.
 That module defines/overrides Django's base settings in the usual way *plus* it defines which settings are local and which are secret.

 In addition to the settings module, there will be one or more settings *files*.
 These are standard